margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 ## Flickering Lights ##
 The flickering lights-
-The flickering lights in the hearts of all the people throughout the nation and the earth.
+The flickering lights or gold balls in the hearts of all the people throughout the nation and the earth.
 The flickering lights in the homes and office buildings united.
 The flickering lights in the night sky that reach other galaxies.
 You can see them from up above in the plane looking down through the seat window.